Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints: Results

-The bottom row of \cref{fig:figure_2} shows the voltage across $C_1$ over multiple switching events (g), with NODE (blue) accumulating errors every time the switch is applied, whereas SNDE remains accurate.
-Panels (h,i) show the familiar exponentially accumulating errors for vanilla NODE versus constant relative errors for SNDE.
+The bottom row of \cref{fig:figure_2} shows the voltage across $C_1$ over multiple switching events (g), with the NODE and ANODE quickly accumulating errors every time the switch is applied, while the SNODE and SANODE remain accurate for longer.
+Panels (h,i) show the familiar exponentially accumulating errors for vanilla NODE and ANODE, versus stable relative errors for SNODE and SANODE.